ray-project/ray/doc/source/ray-air/predictors.rst

         batch of NumPy data.
 It accepts a ``np.ndarray`` or ``dict[str, np.ndarray]`` as input and returns a ``np.ndarray`` or ``dict[str, np.ndarray]`` as output.

-        The input type is determined by the type of :class:`~ray.data.Datastream` passed to :meth:`BatchPredictor.predict <ray.train.batch_predictor.BatchPredictor.predict>`.
+        The input type is determined by the type of :class:`~ray.data.Dataset` passed to :meth:`BatchPredictor.predict <ray.train.batch_predictor.BatchPredictor.predict>`.
         If your dataset has columns, the input is a ``dict``; otherwise, the input is a ``np.ndarray``.